 Poetry is Never Boring

 In this presentation, K.A.
 Holt has a slide show that highlights the most popular questions kids often ask her about writing and about herself.
-She then discusses how she used poetry to write her books Rhyme Schemer and House Arrest and has the students create blackout poetry (poetry that’s created by marking through or circling words on a page printed from a book, magazine, or newspaper).
+She then discusses how she used poetry to write her books Rhyme Schemer and House Arrest.
+A workshop component is available for smaller groups where she has the students create blackout poetry (poetry that’s created by marking through or circling words on a page printed from a book, magazine, or newspaper).

 Writing and Editing: Super Fun Times.
 (No, really!)